aaborghi/aaborghi/README.md

-## Control Engineer - PhD student in applied mathematics
+## PhD in applied mathematics - Control Engineer

+- 🔭 Currently working on model order reduction algorithms and making nonlinear eigenvalue problems less nonlinear and less of a problem
 - 🎓 From TU Delft to TU Berlin
-- 🔭 Currently working on model order reduction algorithms and making nonlinear eigenvalue problems less nonlinear and less of a problem

 <!--
 **aaborghi/aaborghi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.